trianxy/tools/README.md

-# List of tools for web development and other software worker stuff
+# Links for web development and software

 An attempt to have all links in one place, which will be used in the course of a usual month at least once by a web developer (or front-end developer/full-stack developer/web designer).
 I will try, often unsuccessfully, to replace inferior tools by superior tools, instead of keeping them all.